2018 Jeep Wrangler Parts & Specs

 2018 Jeep Wrangler Engine Options

 The 3.6L Pentastar V6 engine has worked as the heart powering the Jeep Wrangler for year and it looks like it will continue to power the 2018 Wrangler; no word yet if it will receive a power bump or continue producing 285 HP & 260 TQ.
 However, the ’18 Jeep Wrangler will have some other options to choose from including a 300 HP turbo 4-cylinder called the "Hurricane" and a diesel engine.
 A long requested power plant, a diesel engine would be perfect for off-roading with its low-end torque and a 4-cylinder would be ideal for the more fuel-focused enthusiasts; pictures of the Hurricane engine have already surfaced online.
 When it comes to the 2018 Jeep Wrangler engine, it appears there will be options for every type of Jeeper.
+Recent rumors have speculated that we could see as many as 6 different JL Wrangler engines, including 2 versions of the Pentastar V6, 2 versions of the 3.0 EcoDiesel V6, and 2 versions of the turbocharged 4 cylinder engine.

 2018 Jeep Wrangler Transmission